 I highly recommend either: booking a one-way flight, or getting a flexible return ticket.
 I don’t think I’ve met a single person that has used their return flight on the original booked date.

 STA Travel are great for giving advice on flexible tickets, plus they have really good deals for people under 26.
-Personally, I just booked a one-way direct with Emirates.
+Personally, I just booked a one-way direct with Emirates because we were flying from Singapore rather than direct from the UK.
 Use Skyscanner, Momondo and Google Flights to find the best deals, but remember: it’s a 24 hour flight, you’re not going to want to rough it too much. (unless you’re like me and have a 3 month layover in Asia!)

 Before you start work, you’re going to need two things: a bank account and a tax file number.
 Sounds scary?
 Fortunately, both are super easy to get.